NU-IDEAS-Lab/grex/README.md

-# Grex Multi-Agent Environment
+# Grex Machina: Multi-Agent Framework for ROS 2

-This environment allows for simulation of complex agents in a multi-agent system (MAS).
+This framework allows for simulation of complex agents in a multi-agent system (MAS).
 We use ROS 2 to allow for plug-and-play addition of new agent capabilities.

 <img width="600" alt="IDEAS MAS Framework Diagram" src="https://user-images.githubusercontent.com/1892393/232659638-5e71e73a-f2ef-44a0-92a9-b227886df2b7.png">